Hey, look. It’s time for a Bates Method (and eye exercises) rant.

 Eye Exercises That Just.
 Don’t.
 Work.

-Yes, the eye exercises.
+Yes, the Bates eye exercises.
 The problem is that people find that because it’s marketed by a million little slimy worms who don’t know or care about biology, optics, research on Google Scholar, or even a little logic and reason.
+I wrote a whole extensive article about eye exercises and myopia causality that may be worth reading.

 Sell a five dollar ebook, take away somebody’s curiosity and motivation to improve their eyesight.
 People try those exercises, fail, and then assume that the optometrist was right all along.